sodabubblewine/sodabubblewine.github.io/README.md

     > *Logic* reveals *validities* whose supplemented lexical substitutions (SLS) denote everywhere (Quine).
     >
     > Constructions inheret where they denote from their components (Tarski).
-    > They sort into three bins:  functional e.g.
+    > They sort into three bins:  *recombic*, e.g. components of
+    >
+    > 1. *drops* denote the left of the left with the right,
+    >
+    > 2. *pushes* denote the left with the left of the right, with the right of the right,
+    >
+    > 3. *hems* denote the left with, the right of the left with the right,
+    >
+    > of waow their compound does; functional e.g.
     >
     > 4. joint denials denote waow each of their components don't,
     >